 Where duplicate ballots are submitted and one elects acceptance and one elects rejection, then, absent leave of the Court, neither ballot will be counted unless the later submitted ballot is designated as amending the prior one.

-The proponent of the plan shall file a summary of the ballots submitted, included in the form available at www.flnb.uscourts.gov, which shall list for each class: the total number of claims voting, total dollar amount of claims accepting, percentages of claims voting which accept the plan, and percentage of dollar amount of claims voting which accept the plan.
+The ballot tabulation required pursuant to (A), above, shall list for each class: the total number of claims voting, total dollar amount of claims accepting, percentages of claims voting which accept the plan, and percentage of dollar amount of claims voting which accept the plan.
 Such summary shall also indicate for each class whether that class is or is not impaired and whether or not the requisite vote has been attained for each class.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable form was Local Form 11-5 (Chapter 11 Ballot Tabulation).

 2020 Amendment